JahidShawn1914/Highst/README.md

 # Highst
-It's a practice project.
-I made this project when I was learning media queries.
-I copied this project from https://www.highstdeli.com/, but I copied it only for educational purposes.
+This project is a responsive website created as a practice exercise when I was learning media queries.
+The layout and design were inspired by High St. Deli and replicated for educational purposes only.
+This exercise helped me understand how to use media queries to create layouts that adapt to various screen sizes.
 # preview: https://jahidshawn1914.github.io/Highst/